 Are you wondering which of these machines is your best choice?
 The choice comes down to either a WaterRower or Concept 2.
 They are both extremely popular because of the combination of versatility and durability they deliver.

-We did Concept 2 and Water Rower reviews to settle which machine is better once and for all.
+To help you make an informed decision on which rowing machine to purchase, we did Concept 2 and Water Rower reviews to settle which machine is better once and for all.
 Here is what we discovered!

 What You Should Know about the Concept 2 Rowing Machine